Here you can meet some of the friendly faces you will find at St Luke’s.

 Kirsty has been a part of the St. Luke’s family, growing up and flourishing within church life.
 She is one of our Worship Leaders with the responsibility for taking services and assisting guest preachers.
 Kirsty aims to provide support that encourages free and personal worship.

 Kirsty is married to Mark and they have two daughters Lillia and Robyn.

-In addition to being a member of our Leadership Team and leading one of our mid-week Life Groups, Noel is church treasurer.
+In addition to being a member of our Vision & Strategy Team, Noel is church treasurer.
 He aims to keep the finances healthy, so that our church can continue to grow and sustain God’s mission in our community.
-He works as an IT Project Manager and enjoys outdoor activities.
+When not involved in voluntary work, he enjoys outdoor activities including cycling & orienteering.

 Trish is married to Mike, and they have two grown-up daughters, Rachael and Laura.
 Trish is a retired Religious Education teacher and has been a Worship Leader at St. Luke’s for several years.

 Senior Steward & Kids Klub Leader

 Youth leader / Vision & Strategy Team

 Matt moved to the Wirral and joined St. Luke’s in 2001, first attending the Friday night youth club.
 He soon started worshipping at St. Luke’s on a Sunday morning and attended Youthie on Sunday evenings.
 After going away for university, Matt came back to St. Luke’s in 2012 and started helping at Youthie and in 2014 took on the lead role heading up all the youth work at St. Luke’s.

 Sam has worshipped at St Luke’s with her family since 2011, and joined the lay worker team as Caretaker in 2021, after a long career in teaching and school leadership.
 Her role is to oversee the maintenance and health and safety aspects of the church building fabric, and optimise the comfort and utility of the premises for the many current and future events internal and external groups lead to enhance our local community.